-I grew up in homes under construction, and I’ve tackled a fair number of DIY’s myself – including my spare bedroom to walk-in closet conversion, but doing an IKEA kitchen remodel in 2022 was an eye-opening experience, here’s why:
+I grew up in homes under construction, and I’ve tackled a fair number of DIY’s myself – including my spare bedroom to walk-in closet conversion, but doing an IKEA kitchen event remodel in 2022 was an eye-opening experience, here’s why:

-Keep reading to learn what surprised me about my IKEA kitchen remodel in 2022 and what I wish I’d known before I started.
+Keep reading to learn what surprised me about my IKEA kitchen event remodel in 2022 and what I wish I’d known before I started.

 Even though I thought I was prepared for my kitchen remodel, and my kitchen design appointment at the IKEA showroom helped me know what to expect from the process, here are a few of the surprises and things I wish I’d known before my IKEA kitchen installation: